adrian-gray/pronunciation-web/___todo.md

 <hr />

-- Choose the Sound ❌ /u:/
+- Choose the Sound ❌ /u:/ - long U
 - Common words ✅
 - Complete the rhymes /eI/
 - Count the Sounds ❌ /i:/
+- Decide the Sound ❌ /Λ/ - short U
 - Dialogues ✅
 - Fill in the Spaces ❌ /u:/
+- Fill in the words ❌ /Λ/ - short u
 - Find the Words
   - Implement a timer
   - Audio: **time out**, **success**